HimanshuuKumar/Tech-repo/README.md

-# Tech-repo
+# Tech-Repo
-This is my first git repository
+This is my first Git Repository
+Author:'Himanshu Kumar'